 - The hardware meets or exceeds the usable minimum standard for campus.
 This hardware is then sent to ITS.
 The system data on the hard drive is erased to a level of DOD 5520.22 standards.
 The system is then reinstalled and tested, then cascaded back onto campus.
 The current Hardware Standards can be found here.

 - The hardware falls between the above two options and it is sent to the NDSU auction.
 The system data on the hard drive is erased to a level of DOD 5520.22 standards.
 This guarantees that all data on the drive is no longer recoverable by the new owners.
-The system then has the oigional operating system re-installed, and the hardware is tested to a minimum level.
+The system has NO operating system installed, and the hardware is tested to a minimum level.
 These systems are labeled with the following statement and sent to the surplus sale location:

 The information on this label may not be correct.